Skip to content

 Costs involved in shared ownership

-Your deposit is calculated on the share you are purchasing, not the full property value.
-Most shared ownership lenders require between 5% and 10% of your share.
-On a 25% share of a £300,000 property, a 5% deposit would be just £3,750, making the scheme far more accessible than a conventional purchase.
+Your deposit is based on the share you buy, not the full value of the home.
+Most shared ownership lenders ask for 5% to 10% of that share.
+On a 25% share of a £300,000 property, a 5% deposit comes to £3,750, well within reach compared with a standard purchase.

-The monthly cost of shared ownership is a combination of your mortgage repayment on the share you own plus rent on the housing association’s share.
-On top of that, you may need to pay service charges, ground rent (if applicable), and buildings insurance depending on the property type.
+Each month you pay two main things: the mortgage on the share you own and rent on the share the housing association keeps.
+On top of that you may have service charges, ground rent (where it applies) and buildings insurance, depending on the property.

-Your deposit is calculated on the share you are purchasing, not the full property value.
-Most shared ownership lenders require between 5% and 10% of your share.
-On a 25% share of a £300,000 property, a 5% deposit would be just £3,750, making the scheme far more accessible than a conventional purchase.
+Your deposit is based on the share you buy, not the full value of the home.
+Most shared ownership lenders ask for 5% to 10% of that share.
+On a 25% share of a £300,000 property, a 5% deposit works out at £3,750, far less than the deposit a conventional purchase would need.

 Example costs on a £300,000 home (25% share)